jasmin-lilly/PassWordGenerater/README.md

-It looks like you're asking how to structure a README file for your Password Generator project that will be hosted on GitHub Pages.
-Below is a template that you can use for your README file to describe your project clearly and provide instructions for others to use it.

 Password Generator
 Password Generator is a tool designed to generate secure and strong passwords.
 This tool allows users to generate passwords of varying lengths, with customizable options for including uppercase letters, lowercase letters, digits, and special characters.
 It also evaluates password strength based on these factors and displays the strength level.